goto-opensource/logmein-linux-host/README.md

 sudo /snap/logmein/current/setup-vnc.sh --install
 ```

-**Please note that you have to restart your computer after the configuration.**
+**Note:** You must restart your computer after the configuring the feature.

 The snap package contains a pre-installed `x11vnc` server.
 However, on some systems where there is another VNC server
 installed, the built-in x11vnc server can be replaced.
-This case can be detected during the configuration or can be forced with the `--use-default-vnc-port` parameter.
+This can be detected during the configuration or can be forced with the `--use-default-vnc-port` parameter.

 ```sh
 pi@raspberrypi:~ $ /snap/logmein-host/current/setup-vnc.sh --help